GEHACK/NWERC-Site-2018/content/registration.md

 draft: false
 ---
 # Registration
 The registration for the NWERC 2018 has now been opened, teams will be accepted starting Monday October 29<sup>th</sup>, they can already be promoted to the NWERC.
 Please do so at your earliest convenience; preference of which team(s) to accept first, can be emailed to kevin "at" nwerc "dot" eu.
-Local registration link will be published soon.
+Local registration link is avaliable [here](https://docs.google.com/forms/d/e/1FAIpQLSdchYMGG_dFsQdbtw_se62_8ry4mDFLL0gbO9cOZs2UqmX7Xg/viewform?usp=sf_link).
 Both will have to be completed before registration is final; all teams with known contact information will receive an email when this has been published.

 # Team Admission rules
 The following rules will be adhered to when accepting teams.